vanshika230/NLP/README.md

 Model Evaluation: The code evaluates the performance of each trained model on the testing data.
 For each model, it predicts the categories for the testing data using the predict() function and calculates various evaluation metrics such as accuracy, precision, recall, and F1 score using the classification_report() function from scikit-learn.
 The code also creates a confusion matrix for each model using the confusion_matrix() function and visualizes it using a heatmap (heatmap() function from seaborn).

-# Stock Price Prediction using LSTM
+## 3. Stock Price Prediction using LSTM deployed on Streamlit

 Link :- https://github.com/vanshika230/Stock_Price_Prediction